-Do you get phlegm after eating, or constant phlegm, so you have to clear throat mucus before speaking?
+Do you get phlegm after eating, or phlegm in your throat, or constant phlegm, so you have to clear throat mucus before speaking?

 It might be